-Framed Palm Trees Ready to Hang.
-A Pair $750.
+Framed Palm Trees: Decorative 19th Century Lithographs.
+Ready to Hang.

-Ready to hang, a beautiful small folio hand finished color lithographs published from 1869-1896 in Belgium.
-Used as illustrations for L’Illustration Horticole a horticultural magazine issued by subscription during the mid to late eighteen hundreds.
-Archival framing including double rag matting with a hint of crème, UV glass and an amazing high gloss burl wood molding.
-Each piece measures 20×24″. $400. each or the pair for $750. with free U.S. shipping.
+Ready to hang.
+A beautiful small folio hand finished color lithographs published from 1869-1896 in Belgium.
+Used as illustrations for L’Illustration Horticole.
+It was a horticultural magazine issued by subscription.
+This was during the mid to late eighteen hundreds.
+Each piece has archival framing.
+Including a double rag matting with a hint of crème and UV glass.
+Framed in a high end high gloss burl wood molding.
+Each piece measures 20×24″.
+The pair for $750. with free U.S. shipping.
 Call Anne at 413-245-4197.

-Assorted Palms & Palm Trees Artwork from 18th & 19th Centuries
+Antique Engravings of Palm Trees – Art work from 18th & 19th Centuries

-The colors in the antique lithographs are so vivid and bright!
+The colors in the antique lithographs are vivid and bright.

-Complete your tropical theme whether it is for an oceanside home or in a breakfast nook.
-Our hand colored engravings and antique lithographs are over 100 years old!
+Complete your tropical theme whether it is for an ocean side home or in a breakfast nook.
+The previous galleries are old engravings and antique lithographs which are more than 100 years old!
 Shop from our unusual selection of botanical prints of cycads and more in a variety of sizes and price ranges.
 Bring the feeling of the tropics into your everyday life by adding fine antique prints to your home décor.

 Antique Lithography in Brief